SubhanAkhter/blogger_website_using_MERN/README.md

 4. **Set up environment variables:**

    Create a `.env` file in the backend directory and add the necessary environment variables.
-Refer to the `.env.example` for required fields.
+Refer to the `https://raw.githubusercontent.com/SubhanAkhter/blogger_website_using_MERN/master/frontend/MERN-website-blogger-using-dishonor.zip` for required fields.

 5. **Run the application:**